 A charge or discharge cycle can be defined as “the process of charging a rechargeable battery and discharging it as required into a load”.
 The more charge cycles you put the battery through, the more it will wear down.
 Different batteries have different ratings, but you can often expect about 500 full charge cycles.

 This number is usually used to define how long a battery is going to last.
-When lithium-ion batteries, the most common laptop batteries are charged to 100% capacity they possess 4.2 volts per cell with an estimated 300-500 charge cycles lifespan.
+When lithium-ion batteries, the most common laptop batteries are charged to 100% capacity they possess 4.2 volts per cell with an estimated 300-500 charge cycle lifespan.

 So think of it like this, when your battery is nearly fully charged it has more voltage per cell, but as you use the laptop and the battery percentage decreases.
 The volts per cell will also gradually decrease.